Are You Ready

 Also featured is a study of the Extra Lesson developed by Waldorf educator Audrey McAllen: this body of work includes an assessment plus a series of movement, speech, drawing, and painting exercises to help individuals with academic and behavioral difficulties.

-• Year One The first year’s emphasis is on classroom activities that can be done with a full class but are also applicable to individuals and small groups.
-Each day in the classroom we experience that all children, including those raised in nourishing environments, have individual needs.
-In the Waldorf education movement, we have developed creative new approaches to common problems.
-For instance, if a child has poor handwriting we can work with releasing immature neck patterns, strengthen the arm, and encourage the feet to become more adept, as Dr. Steiner recommended.
-Or, a child with poor or lethargic thinking can be helped with body geography exercises and by walking geometric forms with different movements.
-Activities such as these can be standard practices in our classrooms.
-We have the methods, and therefore only need the courage to create the form for bringing these activities in an enthusiastic and purposeful way.
+The emphasis is on classroom activities that are also applicable to individuals and small groups.
+Recognizing that many children have sensory integration or attention issues, the Waldorf education movement has developed creative approaches: if a child has poor handwriting we work with releasing motor restrictions and work with the hands and feet to become more adept, as Dr. Steiner recommended.
+Or, a child with lethargic thinking can be helped with body geography exercises and by walking geometric forms with different movements.
+Finding the courage to bring these activities in an enthusiastic and purposeful way, we dovetail mainstream research along with anthroposophical methods to bring change.

 About AHE Courses and Programs